malicialab/avclass/EVALUATION.md

 Some common mistakes in malware family labeling are ignoring generic tags and assigning class/behavior/file tags as if they are families.
-For example, if a paper was to use a ``trojandownloader'' family that would inspire little confidence in their results.
+For example, if a paper was to use a *trojandownloader* family that would inspire little confidence in their results.

 There are several design decisions in AVClass/AVClass2 that purposefully reduce the number of tagged samples in order to minimize incorrect tags.
 Some worth mentioning are:
-avoiding to consider CLASS/BEH/FILE tags as family names, removing generic tags such as ``malicious'' that do not provide real info, taking into account groups of AV engines that copy their labels (e.g., different engines from the same vendor), and requiring at least two AV engines to assign the same tag to the sample.
+avoiding to consider CLASS/BEH/FILE tags as family names, removing generic tags such as *malicious* that do not provide real info, taking into account groups of AV engines that copy their labels (e.g., different engines from the same vendor), and requiring at least two AV engines to assign the same tag to the sample.